Balram Bhargava

-Dr. Balram Bhargava is an Indian cardiologist, medical educationist, and innovator, known for his expertise and for his social commitment.
-Currently, serving as the Chief of Cardiothoracic Centre, AIIMS.
-He is Ex-Director General at the Indian Council of Medical Research, New Delhi and Secretary, Department of Health Research a division under Ministry of Health and Family Welfare, Government of India.
+Balram Bhargava is an Indian physician scientist, cardiologist, medical educationist, and innovator.
+He is currently serving as the Chief of Cardiothoracic Centre, AIIMS.
+He is the former Director General at the Indian Council of Medical Research, New Delhi and secretary of the Department of Health Research; a division under Ministry of Health and Family Welfare, Government of India.

-Under his leadership, ICMR/DHR has been able to initiate a number of Communicable disease control efforts such as Containment of Nipah and Zika outbreaks; early diagnosis of Canine Distemper Virus (Gir Forest Lions); TB Vaccine Trial and National Leprosy Vaccination Program: Based on the successful trial of MIP, an indigenous leprosy vaccine, in 6 districts of Bihar and Gujarat, Plan to launch it on a national scale to attain leprosy-free India.
-MERA INDIA (Malaria Elimination Research Alliance) is to develop a common platform for developing research strategies to accelerate malaria elimination efforts in India.
-In the area of Non-Communicable diseases his efforts have led to the Sanction of Centres for Advanced Research in NCD (10 Centres); Mission DELHI: Delhi Emergency Life Heart-Attack Initiative: a programme for early diagnosis and prehospital treatment of heart attack patients.

 Biography

 Balram Bhargava was born in 1961 in Lucknow.
+He did his schooling from La Martiniere College, Lucknow.
 He graduated in medicine (MBBS), followed by MD and DM with specialization in Cardiology from King George’s Medical College, Lucknow.
 Prior to his appointment at ICMR, he was a Professor of cardiology at the All India Institute of Medical Sciences, New Delhi (AIIMS).
 He is a fellow of the National Academy of Sciences, India (FNASc), Fellow of the American Heart Association (FAHA), Fellow of the Academy of Medical Sciences (FAMS), Fellow of the National Academy of Medical Sciences and a Fellow of the American College of Cardiology (FACC).

 Balram resides at the AIIMS residential complex at Asiad Village, New Delhi.